DevSubmarine/DiscordBot/README.md

 To add the bot to the guild (server), go to `OAuth2` tab, and create a new link.
 Make sure to select both `bot` and `applications.commands` scopes.

+#### Intents
+Discord requires opt-in intents which can be enabled under `Bot` tab.
+Currently required intents:

+- Message Content Intent - required for automatic blog channels management.

+The bot can still run without required intents, but some of its features might not work correctly, or not work at all.

+#### Permissions
+Bot's role should be above any colour roles specified in [Colour Roles Feature](#changing-colour-roles).

+It is recommended that bot has an admin role.
+This makes setup painless.
+If for some reason admin role for bot is not desirable, the minimum required permissions are:
+- Embed Links - for most features.
+- Manage Roles - for colour roles feature.
+- View Channels - for blog management feature (scanning and sorting channels).
+- View Message History - for blog management feature (scanning and sorting channels).
+- Manage Channels - for blog management feature (creating and sorting channels).
+- Manage Webhooks - for blog management feature (creating channels with webhook permission for channel owners).
+- Manage Messages - for blog management feature (creating channels with managing messages permission for channel owners).

+However this permission list might not be exhaustive - I gave up testing and simply gave the bot admin role, it's easier, trust me.

 ## Running
 Pre-requirements:
 - [.NET 6](https://dotnet.microsoft.com/download/dotnet/6.0).